hyperifyio/gnd/docs/select-syntax.md

-The `select` operation chooses between two values based on a simple string condition.
+The `select` operation chooses between two values based on a simple conditions.
 It enables basic control flow within Gendo pipelines by selecting either a `trueValue` or a `falseValue` depending on whether the `condition` string exactly matches `"true"` (case-insensitive).
-This operation is compatible with local text-based models, which typically produce plain textual answers.

 The syntax of the `select` operation is as follows:

-  select [destination] condition trueValue falseValue
+  select [destination] value trueValue falseValue

 The `destination` identifier is optional.
 If omitted, the result is bound to the special slot `_`.
 The `condition` is required and must be a